arinaxing/Lab2/lab3report.md

 ![Image](2ndMessage.png)
-Before ```/add-message``` is called,
 Like the previous image, the handleRequest and main method are called.
 The parameters remain the same.
 The message and user are extracted from this new message.
-One thing different is that because history is an arrayList so it now contains both the previous user and message and the current user and message.
+Before ```/add-message``` is called, the ```history``` arrayList currently has one string contained from the first call to ```/add-message```.
+Now that ```/add-message``` is called again, ```history``` now contains two strings.
 So when the code proceeds to the for loop to print out  the array list, both lines are printed.
-Therefore, history is the only value changed.
+Therefore, history is the value changed.

 ##Part 2
 ![Image](MyComputer.png)